flexiyo/fiyomain/Followers-Following.md

 5. Updating counts on follow/unfollow actions
 6. Getting the followers of a user
 7. Getting the users a person is following
-8. Getting the follower & following count
+8. Getting the follower & following counts

 ---